-In the case of guitarists, feedback can be produced by microphone e.g. a guitarist is positioned in front of a mic to amplify the guitar or through the use of a pickup, or often a combination of the two.
+In the case of guitarists, feedback can be produced by a microphone e.g. a guitarist is positioned in front of a mic to amplify the guitar or through the use of a pickup, or often a combination of the two.

 While electric guitarists occasionally use feedback to their advantage e.g. guitarists such as Pete Townshend and Jimi Hendrix deliberately created feedback by holding their guitars close to the speaker.
 Acoustic guitars and feedback, do not play well so together as acoustic guitars are far more prone to feedback than their electric counterparts due to how they are constructed.

 Why Acoustic Guitars are more prone to Feedback?

 As we know, acoustic guitars rely on resonance to amplify vibrations detected from the strings.
-Resonance, being the transfer of vibrations at either a fundamental or overtone frequency measured in hertz (HZ).
+Resonance is the transfer of vibrations at either a fundamental or overtone frequency measured in hertz (HZ).

 A vibrating object (in this case guitar strings) vibrates and displaces air molecules creating sound, however, due to the small surface area only a small amount of air molecules are displaced.

-However, the vibrations from the strings cause the soundboard to resonate at the same frequency which in turn creates sound waves which displace more air molecules (due to the larger surface area) resulting in more volume being detected by our ears.
-These sound waves bounce around within the internal cavity of the guitar most strongly before exiting via the sound hole.
+However, the vibrations from the strings cause the soundboard to resonate at the same frequency which in turn creates sound waves that displace more air molecules (due to the larger surface area) resulting in more volume being detected by our ears.
+These sound waves bounce around within the internal cavity of the guitar most strongly before exiting via the soundhole.

 Resonance and Feedback